theholocron/media-explorer/README.md

 - **Mock Service Worker (MSW)** setup for API mocking in development and tests

 Pages in this folder are intentionally light, delegating business logic and UI to feature modules for better separation of concerns.
 The goal is to be able to create NextJS pages in isolation as modules to be imported in a larger more complex application.

-### `page/`

-Still part of Next.js routing, but these are the **route entry points** for each page.

-Each simply **points to the corresponding feature component**, keeping routing concerns separate from the page's business logic and presentation.
-This makes it easier to locate pages in a larger application, so the keeping it consistent here to mimic similar behavior.

 ### `src/`